top of page

 The Convergence of OT and IT Networks

-In order to establish a strong protection plan for OT and ICS, it is crucial to conduct a thorough identification and mapping of all network assets, connections, ports, and devices.
+To establish a strong protection plan for OT and ICS, it is crucial to conduct a thorough identification and mapping of all network assets, connections, ports, and devices.
 This meticulous assessment allows for the identification of any vulnerabilities or exposures, with a focus on evaluating the severity and potential impact if compromised.

 Our team of experienced security professionals employs cutting-edge methodologies and techniques to provide the highest quality assessment.
 After the assessment, our clients receive a detailed report that encompasses all gathered information, analysis findings, and a tailored cyber security plan that meets their specific organisational needs.